 Corrosion repair operation to be carried out: Date of repair: Stamp

-Repair to be carried out: Stamp
+Repair to be carried out: Date of repair: Stamp

-Date of repair:
+Date of repair.

 Repair to be carried out: Stamp

-Date of repair:
+Date of repair: 7/ \

 If the continuation of the warranty is subject to repair, it is indicated below.